benoitc/gunicorn/docs/source/deploy.rst

 -------

 A tool that is starting to be common on linux systems is Systemd_.
-Here are configurations files to set the gunicorn launch in systemd and the interfaces on which gunicorn will listen.
+Here are configurations files to set the Gunicorn launch in systemd and the interfaces on which Gunicorn will listen.
 The sockets will be managed by
 systemd:

 **gunicorn.service**::